Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Sheaves of -algebras

 The \textit{inverse image functor}

 is defined by taking $f^*\Bb$ to be the sheafification of the presehaf

 for any sheaf $\Bb$ on $Y$.

-\end{defi} The direct image functor $f_*$ is left exact, but not right exact in general.
+\end{definition} The direct image functor $f_*$ is left exact, but not right exact in general.
 The inverse image functor $f^*$ is exact and left adjoint to $f_*$.
 In particular, there are natural adjunction morphisms $\Bb\to f_*f^*\Bb$ and $f^*f_*\Aa\to \Aa$.